Acis et Galatée

 Acis et Galatée (Acis and Galatea) is an opera by Jean-Baptiste Lully.
 Unlike most of his operas, which are designated tragédies en musique, Lully called this work a pastorale-héroïque, because it was on a pastoral theme and had only three acts (plus a prologue) compared to the usual five.
 Otherwise, there is little musically or dramatically to distinguish it from Lully's tragédies.

-The opera was commissioned by Louis Joseph, duc de Vendôme in honor of Louis, le Grand Dauphin.
+The opera was commissioned by Louis Joseph, duc de Vendôme in honour of Louis, le Grand Dauphin.

 Lully did not work with his usual librettist Philippe Quinault, although the two men collaborated on Armide, which premiered the same year as Acis et Galatée.
 The duke considered giving the commission to Racine, but it went instead to his protege Jean Galbert de Campistron.
 The libretto is based on the story in Ovid's Metamorphoses.
 The same story was also to inspire a dramatic work by Handel, Acis and Galatea.